ParcheKo/finlex-test-frontend/README.md

 ## Todo

 - [ ] Upgrade Angular to latest version.
-- [ ] Solve CSS problem of Table which shrinks columns.
+- [ ] Solve CSS problem of table which shrinks columns.
 - [ ] Display backend errors as a nice and clear dialog.
 - [ ] Add pagination, sorting, and filtering to the tables.